Angela Alsobrooks: China

 In 2025, Alsobrooks introduced a bill that would prohibit United States foreign adversaries from buying up the nation's farmland and timberland to spy on the U.S. and interrupt its food supply chains.

 Iran

 During her 2024 Senate campaign, Alsobrooks supported building on U.S. relations with Saudi Arabia, Jordan, and the United Arab Emirates to counter Iran.
 She also supports the Iran Nuclear Deal and other diplomatic efforts to prevent Iran from acquiring nuclear weapons, according to the American Jewish Congress.

-In June 2025, after the United States strikes on Iranian nuclear sites, she criticized the strikes as an unconstitutional usurpation of Congress's powers and something that would endanger U.S. service members and civilians.
-She also decried the possibility of another war in the Middle East and challenged President Trump to negotiate a diplomatic solution to end the Iran–Israel war.
+After the June 2025 United States strikes on Iranian nuclear sites, Alsobrooks called them an unconstitutional usurpation of Congress's powers and something that would endanger U.S. service members and civilians.
+She also decried the possibility of another war in the Middle East and challenged President Trump to negotiate a diplomatic solution to end the Twelve-Day War.
 Alsobrooks voted for the Iran War Powers Resolution, which would have required congressional approval for another military strike against Iran.
+In February 2026, she criticized further U.S. and Israeli military strikes on Iran, citing Trump's campaign promises to end U.S. involvement in foreign wars and demanding that the U.S. Senate vote on a War Powers Resolution restricting the federal government's ability to continue strikes on Iran.
+Throughout the 2026 Iran war, Alsobrooks repeatedly voted for the Iran War Powers Resolution, which would remove U.S. troops from hostilities in Iran unless Congress approved the war.